 Enter the educational agency's information.
-The superintendent, special education contact, and SST contact will sign by typing their names on the lines provided.
-The educational agency will then email the document to the Department Monitoring Lead for approval.
-In order for the Department to use the interactive form to sign and also document completion of activities, the document must stay in the Microsoft Word format and NOT be sent as a scanned copy of the document.
+The superintendent, special education contact and SST contact will sign by typing their names on the lines provided.
+The educational agency will then email the document to the Department contact for approval.
+In order for the Department to use the interactive form to sign and also document completion of activities, please do NOT send a scanned copy of the document.